xwinbyte/NetskyWebsite/README.md

-# NC Network's Official Website
+# Netsky Community's Official Website

 **A Discord Community with technology and anime in mind.**